kwigbo/GBA-Consolizer/Steps/Step11.md

 * No supports
 * 0.2mm layer height

 **Slide the assembled console frame into the Consolizer Shell.
 There are alignment posts to help put it in the right position.
 It should slip right in.
-Connect the frame to the shell with the two M3x8 SCrews from the bottom ( See images below ).**
+Connect the frame to the shell with the two M3x8 SCrews from the bottom ( See images below ).
+Also, stick the four rubber feet on if desired.**

 ![Step 1](../Images/Common/Shell/Step1.png "Step 1")
 ![Step 2](../Images/Common/Shell/Step2.png "Step 2")